 Be nice.
 Or else.

-Senior Product Designer at Stack Overflow Joined over 3 years ago via an invitation from Matt G.
+Senior Product Designer at Stack Overflow Joined almost 4 years ago via an invitation from Matt G.

 My 2 cents here: This isn't a problem relegated to junior designers.
 This problem exists no matter how much experience you have.
 While you might qualify for more jobs when you have more experience, you also will have more demands then you do right now (because you're older and possibly have more responsibilities to consider) and finding a match with an employer is still a problem.